This built-in windowseat/bookshelf can be an attractive addition to your home.

 You could build your own shelves and bench from scratch, but before you do, look around.
 Every day thousands of perfectly good kitchen cabinets are “upgraded,” often unnecessarily.
 You can save substantial time, money and resources by making use of reclaimed cabinets and shelves.
 They’re available at little or no cost from kitchen cabinet stores, who almost always keep the ones they replace.
 (Call ahead and leave your name, so they can contact you when units become available.)

-Our guideline plan (see Image Gallery) assumes the use of reclaimed lower kitchen cabinets for both the bench and shelf bases.
+Our guideline plan (see the diagrams in the Image Gallery) assumes the use of reclaimed lower kitchen cabinets for both the bench and shelf bases.
 These are ideal because they include doors and kick bases.
 Our shelves are modified versions of ready-made bookcases, or you could use reclaimed shelves there, too.

 The two shelf bases create a “nook” effect by being taller than the bench.
 If you can find a matching pair of narrow cabinets as salvage, terrific.
 If not, slice them from a longer cabinet assembly using the techniques found in “Cutting on a Dime,” below.
 The bench also is easy to make from reclaimed lower kitchen cabinets, though you’ll have to cut them down in height.
 Aim for an overall sitting height of 16 to 18 inches, or whatever’s comfortable given the cushions you’ll be using.